w3ea/md5-converter/README.md

-I created a demo website to make it faster to use it: [https://fuv5zkfwkd.vercel.app](https://fuv5zkfwkd.vercel.app)
+I created a demo website to make it faster to use it: [https://md5-converter.vercel.app/](https://md5-converter.vercel.app/)

-> I hashed the domain to keep it private

 ## Getting Started